knbz/security-advisor/custom.md

 </br>

-**Adding and monitoring findings**
+### Adding and monitoring findings
+{: #custom-adding}

 1. Register a new type of Finding by creating a note.
 To create the note, use the [Findings API](https://us-south.secadvisor.cloud.ibm.com/findings/v1/docs/#/Findings_Notes/createNote).
+Be sure that you choose a unique provider ID to identify your custom tool.
+If you're automating the process by using a service ID you can use the service ID as your provider ID.

   Example request: